English Conversation – Traffic & Commuting

 Video about Traffic and Congestion

-Listen for the following expressions in the video.
+Listen for the phrasal verbs in the video.
 Can you work out what they mean?

 - Traffic jam - a long line of vehicles on a road that cannot move or can only move very slowly.

 - Bumper to bumper traffic – when cars are traveling so close together that their bumper bars are almost touching

 - Hold ups - a situation that stops something from happening or making progress